FFAR Improves Animal Welfare by Enriching Swine Environment

 FFAR, Nestle and Tyson Foods are funding one of the first studies in the United States that examines the impact of enrichment materials on US pigs.
 This research is assessing the pigs’ welfare by measuring behavior, health and growth rates.

 In Europe, minimum standards for pig production have already been successfully implemented, positively impacting pig health and welfare.
 This research examines how some European environmental enrichment practices can be applied to the US livestock industry.

 “Apps, trinkets and doodling help many of us pass time and process information – turns out pigs feel the same way.
 Understanding how environmental enrichment impacts pig welfare pushes the needle in the right direction to ensuring that animal welfare is protected, while maintaining productivity and profitability,” said Dr. Sally Rockey, FFAR’s Executive Director.
 “This research will provide swine producers with ways to provide enrichment that they can then easily implement on their farms with minimal cost and effort.”

-The Foundation for Food and Agriculture Research (FFAR), a 501(c)(3) nonprofit organization originally established by bipartisan Congressional support in the 2014 Farm Bill, builds unique partnerships to support innovative and actionable science addressing today's food and agriculture challenges.
-FFAR leverages public and private resources to increase the scientific and technological research, innovation, and partnerships critical to enhancing sustainable production of nutritious food for a growing global population.
-The FFAR Board of Directors is chaired by Mississippi State University President Mark Keenum, Ph.D., and includes ex officio representation from the U.S. Department of Agriculture and National Science Foundation.
+The Foundation for Food & Agriculture Research (FFAR), a 501(c)(3) nonprofit organization originally established by bipartisan Congressional support in the 2014 Farm Bill, builds unique partnerships to support innovative and actionable science addressing today’s food and agriculture challenges.
+FFAR leverages public and private resources to increase the scientific and technological research, innovation and partnerships critical to enhancing sustainable production of nutritious food for a growing global population.
+The FFAR Board of Directors is chaired by Mississippi State University President Mark Keenum, Ph.D. and includes ex officio representation from the U.S. Department of Agriculture and National Science Foundation.